bhavnathacker/ComposeDemo/README.md

 # ComposeDemo
-This is a repository containing Demo code for Jetpack Compose Basics
+This is a repository containing Demo code for Jetpack Compose Basics demonstrated for DevFest India 2021 speaker session.